I research AI for Security and Security for AI

 The CLAWS - Computational Data Science Lab for the Web and Social Media - at Georgia Tech develops data science and applied machine learning solutions to solve the most pressing challenges facing the users, communities, and platforms on web and social media.
 We focus on pertinent online threats of malicious actors and dangerous content.
 We investigate the social and technological factors behind these issues and innovate multi-pronged solutions to overcome these challenges.

 Openings.
-There are openings for two postdocs and one data engineer in my group.
+There are openings for one postdoc in my group.
 Opportunity to work in cutting-edge research on AI, data science with applications to web and social media integrity (misinformation, hate etc.).
 Opportunities to collaborate with domain experts.
-If you have done research in web and social media, send your CV asap to email@example.com.
+If you have done research in web and social media, send your CV asap to firstname.lastname@example.org.

 Sponsors: We are grateful for grants and gifts from NSF (CNS-2154118, IIS-2027689, ITE-2137724, ITE-2230692, CNS-2239879), DARPA, CDC, IDEaS, The Home Depot, Adobe, Google, Facebook, and Microsoft.